 - Bioengineering Research Forum:

 gives an opportunity to give a practice talk to fellow BioE students.
-Contact a BERF coordinator to schedule a practice quals talk.
+Contact a BEST coordinator to schedule a practice quals talk.

-Students need to schedule their qualifying exam date sometime before their third year December.
+Students need to schedule their qualifying exam date sometime before December of their third year.
 You can reserve a room in Stanley using QB3 webpage.
 For UCSF, you can reserve a room through the MyAccess portal.